-- Nebraska Applied Research Institute (NARI) was organized to conduct applied research in the cybersecurity of control systems for the government, utilities, and corporations and, in doing so, create opportunities for University of Nebraska students and faculty. - National Strategic Research Institute (NSRI) was organized as a University Affiliated Research Center (UARC) to conduct research and development in areas consistent with the educational, scientific, charitable, and service goals of the University of Nebraska and the core capabilities identified with a federally sponsored UARC.
+- Nebraska Applied Research Institute (NARI) was organized to conduct applied research in the cybersecurity of control systems for the government, utilities, and corporations and, in doing so, create opportunities for University of Nebraska students and faculty.
+Due to University budget constraints caused by the COVID-19 pandemic, NARI will conclude its operations in FY21. - National Strategic Research Institute (NSRI) was organized as a University Affiliated Research Center (UARC) to conduct research and development in areas consistent with the educational, scientific, charitable, and service goals of the University of Nebraska and the core capabilities identified with a federally sponsored UARC. - Biomedical Technology Transfer Corporation (BIOTT) was organized as the business arm of UNeTech, a translational research institute and startup incubator for the University of Nebraska Medical Center and the University of Nebraska-Omaha.
+BIOTT receives donations to invest in startup companies participating in the UNeTech incubator. - University Village Development Corporation of Kearney (UVDCK), a non-profit organization, provides support and oversight for the development of land near the University of Nebraska-Kearney (UNK) campus for residential, commercial, and recreational use to benefit the University, local community, region and State of Nebraska.